Aladex/gopds-api/README.md

 1. Projects database with own structure
 2. Book scanner for fb2 and epub formats
 3. Converter from fb2 to epub, mobi

-## Thanks

-Thanks for source code of EPUB-converter to [reinventer](https://github.com/reinventer/fb2epub)